 God has been putting up with us and our sin for a very, very long time.
 One massive overarching theme that we can see in Scripture is that God has been slowly moving his people further away from sin and closer towards his ideal.
 In the New Testament, we see a massive jump forward with the arrival of Jesus.
 God came to us in the flesh to say, “enough is enough.”
 No more misinterpretations, no more accommodations, no more concessions.

-In this first article of a new series called “Enough is Enough” we’ll be looking at animal sacrifice in the Old Testament and how God never wanted it in the first place.
+In this first article of a series called “Enough is Enough,” we’ll be looking at animal sacrifice in the Old Testament and how God never wanted it in the first place.

 The ancient Israelites had a barbaric and bizarre practice of killing animals and then burning their dead bodies.
 While many assume that God wanted animal sacrifices, a closer look at scripture reveals otherwise.